-Tomorrow is the 4th of July when we celebrate our freedom as Americans.
-However, some people are still in bondage … emotional bondage.
+Thursday is the 4th of July when we celebrate our freedom as Americans.
+However, some of us still live in bondage … emotional bondage.
 Brokenhearted parents are among them.
-Agonizing over their son or daughter’s struggle with alcohol, drugs, their sexuality, arrests, jail or prison, mental illness, self-injury, or pornography (and the list goes on), they’re crushed by the burdens they bear.
-Are you one of those parents?
-Do you want your life back?
-I did.
+Agonizing over their son or daughter’s struggle with alcohol, drugs, their sexuality, arrests leading to jail or prison sentences, mental illness, self-injury, pornography (and the list goes on), they are crushed by the burdens they bear.

 4 Steps to Emotional Freedom through Forgiveness: